MohamedAmineBENNAJI/Pygame-robots-vs-dinosaurs/README.md

 * **dinosaurs_shooting_timer**: the cooldown for dinosaurs weapon.(800 milliseconds by default)
-* **moving_dinosaurs**: a boolean specifying whether dinosaurs are moving or not.(False by default)
+* **moving_dinosaurs**: an integer specifying whether dinosaurs are moving or not and the moving direction.(0 by default)

 ## Running the Game API on using Flask

 - Use this command to run the game API using Flask:

 ```
 python3 game_api.py
 ```
 - A server running the game using Flask as a backend launches our game you can open the game and start playing by clicking the link that appears in the CLI. (mine is 192.168.1.8:3000)

 ## Running the Game on Docker

 - First, you have to build the docker container using this command:

 ```
-docker build -t game:latest -f docker/Dockerfile .
+docker build -t game:latest -f core/docker/Dockerfile .
 ```
 - After building the docker image, you have to grant the access to connect to the XServer for Linux by using this command: